 What colors do you have?

 I breed for many colors, including: violet, violet wrap, ebony, tan, beige, sapphire, standard, white ebony, pink white, white mosaic, TOV tan, brown velvet, and black velvet.
-I specializing in the beige gene - beige, tan, pink white, and brown velvet.
+I also have just added beige violets to my lines, which are exceptionally difficult to find among the breeding population.
+I plan on specializing in the beige gene - beige, tan, pink white, and brown velvet.
 Currently, I do not breed goldbar, blue diamond, black pearl, or Lowes Recessive White.

 Will you have more babies soon?